meri-leeworthy/meri-garden-astro/src/posts/Expectation of a random variable.md

+---
+title: 'Expectation of a random variable'
+slug: 'expectation-of-a-random-variable'
+---

 ### Expectation of a random variable

 The expected value or expectation of a random variable is the **average value** of the random variable.
 The expected value of a random variable 𝑋 is denoted by $𝐸(𝑋)$.